How to promote mental well-being in the workplace

 Employers need to take into account the Equality Act 2010, which protects staff from being discriminated against based on their ‘protected characteristics’ (eg age, sex, and disability).

-Under the law, someone is disabled if they have a physical or mental impairment that has a substantial and long-term adverse effect on the ability of a staff member to carry out normal day-to-day activities.
-Staff with a disability are entitled to reasonable adjustments to help them perform their job.
-Reasonable adjustments are changes made by employers, to remove barriers to a staff member doing their job due to the effects of their mental health.
+Under the law, someone has a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+Staff members with disabilities are entitled to reasonable adjustments to help them perform their jobs.
+Reasonable adjustments are changes made by employers to remove barriers to a staff member doing their job.
+This includes barriers posed due to the effects of a staff member’s mental health condition.

 For more information, read Disability and reasonable adjustments.